 With a few store-cupboard essentials easy meals are always at hand.
-This rustic beans and sausage dish is wholesome, satisfying and perfect for those days when it’s late and the fridge is pretty much empty.
+This rustic beans and sausage dish is perfect for those days when it’s late and the fridge is empty.

 Sardines, olives, canned tomatoes, anchovies, capers, potted terrines, beans, pasta, rice, quality olive oil, stock cubes and so much more.
 The list is endless.
 And it should, because sometimes you suddenly realize it’s time for dinner and you need something quick and tasty to put on the table.
 I love pasta with sardines or a good puttanesca, but one of my favorite no-fuss meal is beans and sausages.
 There’s something very rustic and French about it, especially if served with a nice Bordeaux.

 Here’s the recipe:

 - 3 shallots, finely chopped